-Issuing a Write Suspend instruction during Page Programming allows the host to erase or read any sector which doesn't belong to the same block that is not being programmed.
-Erase commands pointing to the suspended block(s) will be ignored.
+Issuing a Write Suspend instruction during Page Programming allows the host to read any page which is not being programmed or to erase any sector which is not being programmed.
+Erase commands pointing to the suspended sector will be ignored.
 Any attempt to read from the suspended page will output unknown data because the program will be incomplete.